michalCapo/libro/README.md

 ## What It Does

 - Runs several AI coding assistants at the same time, side by side.
-- Puts a browser, file manager, terminal, and more right next to them.
+- Puts a browser, Notes, file manager, terminal, and more right next to them.
 - Keeps all your projects in one place.
 Switch between them with one click.
 - Shows when an assistant is busy (its icon spins) or finished (green check).
 - Plays a sound when an assistant finishes its work.